We'd Love to Hear from You!

 Flint is a city of many cultures, all coming together from around the world.
 People who have seen the world usually have a lot of stories to tell.
-This weekly series, brought to you by the ICGF, will display perspectives of immigrants, international students, and Flint residents who have spent time abroad.
+This series will display perspectives of immigrants, international students, and Flint residents who have spent time abroad.

 If you are interested in being featured in our profile postings, please contact Kon @ firstname.lastname@example.org